How To Enroll In A Debt Management Program

 You may receive collection calls.
-In some cases, it may take up to three consecutive on-time payments through the plan before calls stop completely.
+In some cases, it may take up to three consecutive on-time payments through the plan before it stops calls from debt collectors completely.
 Should a creditor call, please inform them that you are working with InCharge Debt Solutions.
 If they call again, notify your counselor at 877-486-4916, and he or she will contact the creditor.
 It’s important not to ignore any mailings or calls from your creditors.
 Please keep us informed of any contact you have from your creditors or their collection agencies as soon as possible.

 Is the InCharge website and data system secure?

 Why are certified financial counselors important?